slomkowski/nginx-config-formatter/README.md

 reproduce the issue, preferably:

 * snippet do be formatted
-* actual result with invalid formatting
+* actual result with the invalid formatting
 * desired result